jazzband/django-polymorphic/DOCS.rst

 Install
 -------

-After uncompressing (if necessary), in the directory "django_polymorphic", execute  (on Unix-like systems)::
+After uncompressing (if necessary), in the directory "...django_polymorphic", execute  (on Unix-like systems)::

     sudo python setup.py install